-Coast Salish Peoples have

-served as seasonal camp grounds for First Nations, used for hunting, A lot of development and investment happened in Port Moody in anticipation for the Canadian Pacific Railway (CPR) line but economic and social growth stagnated when Vancouver became the new terminus of the line.
+Coast Salish Peoples have inhabited these lands since time immemorial.
+Historically, the area served as seasonal camp grounds for First Nations, used for hunting, gathering and fishing including shellfish.
+A lot of development and nvestment happened in Port Moody in anticipation for the Canadian Pacific Railway (CPR) line but economic and social growth stagnated when Vancouver became the new terminus of the line.
 1879 The town of Port Moody is announced as the terminus of CPR in 1879 and the town grows exponentially as a result.

-the CPR and Gold Rush Era
+Arrival of the CPR and Gold Rush Era